Alamantus/Lexiconga/PRIVACY.md

 - **To run and operate our Site and personalize user experience:** We need your input to display content on the Site correctly, because it is a tool built entirely to display the content that you enter.

 ### How we protect your information
+If you are utilizing an Account, we protect your information by keeping your information on a trusted database server provided by the Site's web host.
+All data you save from an Account is uploaded to this database server from your browser.

-We protect your information by keeping your information right on your own computer where it belongs.
+If you are not using an Account, then all of your information remains right on your own computer where it belongs.
 As mentioned previously, all data is stored in your browser's "local storage".

 ### Sharing your personal information
 We do not sell, trade, or rent Users personal identification information to others.
 We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.